 Query builder to filter data in TypeScript

-I wrote a couple of posts (1 and 2) about my learnings creating table components, and this post can be the third part as I made a query builder for that component, but it can be used in other uses cases.
+I wrote posts (1, 2 and 3) about my learnings creating table components, and this post can be the third part as I made a query builder for that component, but it can be used in other uses cases.

 A query builder provides a convenient and (usually) simple interface for creating and executing queries (filtering) on a data set.